tonyrog/varp/doc/api.md

 Check if literal __x__ and literal __y__ are the equal, that is bound to the same variable or are bound to the same constant.

+exceptions: literal (x or y are not literals)

 ``` python
 varpy.is_used(vp, x [,value])